-Blood vessels walls can also be protected with certain blood pressure meds called ACE inhibitors.
-Blood flow may be improved with high dose vitamin E, although 1200 mg to 1500 mg a day are usually required for this effect.
+Blood vessel walls can also be protected with certain blood pressure meds called ACE inhibitors.
+Blood flow may be improved with high dose vitamin E, although 1200 mg to 1500 mg a day is usually required for this effect.

 Signs Of Blood Vessel Problems In The Feet: